About

 Disclaimer

 I am not a licensed financial advisor.
 Nothing I say or do constitutes any sort of professional investment, legal, accounting et al advice.
 This site is my public research journal.
-It's a place to share my work and improve my thinking.
+It’s a place to share my work and improve my thinking.
 You should always do your own work, check your own facts, and make up your own damn mind.
-I am not liabile or responsible for any decisions or adverse effects you experience if you make decisions or form opinions based on what I write.
+I am not liable or responsible for any decisions or adverse effects you experience if you make decisions or form opinions based on what I write.

 If you have a website you want to move over to Ghost(Pro), you can use the following affiliate link to get a discount on your plan: